-Butch Hinton Now: Where is Shannon Melendi’s Killer Today?
-Update
+Butch Hinton: Where is Shannon Melendi’s Killer Now?

 NBC’s ‘Dateline: Shannon’s Story’ examines the 1994 tale of Shannon Melendi’s disappearance and murder.
 The 19-year-old Emory University sophomore was last seen alive on March 26, 1994, vanishing from the Citgo gas station near Decatur Road in Atlanta, Georgia, where she had purchased a soft drink.
-On that Saturday afternoon, she had just finished scorekeeping a softball game when she was abducted, raped, and slain by a man who didn’t admit guilt for another 12 years.
+On that Saturday afternoon, she had just finished scorekeeping a softball game when she was abducted, raped, and slain by Colvin Cornelious “Butch” Hinton III, who didn’t admit guilt for another 12 years.
 The authorities, though, had been on his tail from the get-go.
-So, let’s find out exactly where Colvin Cornelious “Butch” Hinton III is now, shall we?

 Who Is Colvin Cornelious “Butch” Hinton III?